 ABOUT DOC JB

 I was born and raised in northern New Jersey and pursued a doctoral degree at New York University from the mid 1980s through the early 1990s.
 I trained in New York City’s schools, clinics, and hospitals, including Kings County Hospital and SUNY - Brooklyn Health Science Center.
-For almost twenty years, I have practiced psychology with children, adolescents, and adults–-in New Jersey near where I grew up and in New York City near where I live.
-Due to the pandemic, my work with patients is on-line until September 2021.
+For almost twenty years, I have practiced psychology with children, adolescents, and adults–-in New Jersey near where I grew up and in New York City.
+Due to the pandemic, my work with patients is online for the foreseeable future.

 Over the years, I have worked with several hundred children, adolescents, and adults.
 I am pleased to know that people experience me as an empathic, genuine, and competent clinician who approaches patients with dedication and a sense of humor.